Massachusetts Short-Term Rental Laws: A Guide for Hosts

 • Registration with the City of Boston is required.

-Boston enforces regulations through its permitting system and inspection program, with substantial penalties for non-compliance.
-The city's approach balances the popularity of short-term rentals with housing availability and neighborhood character.
+Boston enforces regulations through its permitting system and inspectional-services process, balancing STR activity with housing availability and neighborhood character.

 Tax Rates: